DaemonEngine/daemonmap/README.md

 options:

 * `FHS_INSTALL=ON`
-  Install files following the Filesystem Hierarchy Standard (bin, lib, share, etc.), also setup XDG mime and application support on POSIX systems (default: `OFF`, install like in 1999)
+  Available for POSIX systems: install files following the Filesystem Hierarchy Standard (bin, lib, share, etc.), also setup XDG mime and application support on Linux-like systems (default: `OFF`, install like in 1999)
 * `CMAKE_INSTALL_PREFIX=/usr`
   Install system-wide on Posix systems, always set `FHS_INSTALL` to `ON` when doing this (default: install in `install/` directory within source tree)